Skip to main content

 The future of the SAFE Banking Act

-The SAFE Banking Act also promotes the safety of millions of consumers who patronize state-legal cannabis markets.
-The multi-billion-dollar state-legal marijuana market operating mainly as a cash-only business makes CRBs more vulnerable to theft and more difficult to audit.
-It risks their customers’ safety and welfare, as patrons must carry significant amounts of cash on their person to make legal purchases at retail facilities.
-Similarly, it needlessly jeopardizes the safety of retail staffers, who are susceptible to robbery.
+According to supporters, the SAFE Banking Act also promotes the safety of millions of consumers who patronize state-legal cannabis markets.
+Operating as a cash-only business, the multi-billion-dollar state-legal marijuana market makes CRBs more vulnerable to theft and more difficult to audit.
+Patrons must carry significant amounts of cash to make legal purchases at retail facilities, risking their safety and welfare, as well as the safety of retail staffers susceptible to robbery.

 "Banking cannabis: Finding more ROI in your compliance department"